Trump authorizes sanctions against International Criminal Court officials - KEYT | KCOY

 However, prior to Thursday’s announcement, there was some opposition outside of the administration to the ICC’s inquiries.

 In early June, The Military Coalition, “a group of 34 military, veterans and uniformed services organizations,” wrote to Trump to express “deep concern” at the ICC’s Afghanistan investigation.
-In mid-May, dozens of bipartisan lawmakers from the House and Senate wrote to Pompeo in opposition of the international court’s potential probe into Israel.
+In mid-May, more than 300 bipartisan lawmakers from the House and Senate wrote to Pompeo in opposition of the international court’s potential probe into Israel.

 Orde Kittrie, a former State Department lawyer and current senior fellow at the Foundation for Defense of Democracies, argued that “the ICC’s charter authorizes it only to investigate crimes committed by personnel whose national justice systems are ‘unwilling or unable’ to conduct their own investigations.”

-Note: CLARIFICATION: This article has been updated to reflect more than 300 members of Congress wrote to Pompeo to express opposition to the potential ICC probe into Israel.